Build4Build/DigitalInfluencer/README.md

 - The bot will fetch and summarize news for the new topic automatically.

 ## Scheduling (Optional)
-- Use `cron` or a Python scheduler to run the bot twice a week as desired.
+- Use `crontab` or a Python scheduler to run the bot twice a week as desired.

 ## Who Created This Digital Influencer Electron App?